Aasha Davis: Career

 In 2019, Aasha starred as Bernadette in the rural Louisiana murder mystery The Long Shadow.

 Personal life

-In 2002, Davis married Jesse Pforzheimer They have one son born in January 2009.
+In 2002, Davis married Jesse Pforzheimer and they have one son, Ever, born in January, 2009.

 Davis's older sister, Lesley Herring, disappeared in Los Angeles on February 8, 2009, after a fight with her husband, Lyle Stanford Herring, Sr. Davis reported her sister as missing when she failed to show up to work, her husband having neglected to do so.
 Lyle Herring was charged with his wife's murder and in April 2010 pleaded not guilty.
 On April 8, 2013, he was convicted of the second-degree murder of his wife.
 To date, her body has not been found.
 A 2011 episode of Nancy Grace and a June 7, 2013, episode of Dateline NBC covered Davis's sister's case.